adamllryan/notes/CSE3521 - AI Survey/08_correlation_and_normalization.md

 Examples of independent: L1,L2 normalization.
 Goal is to normalize the magnitude of feature vectors.
 We assume feature variables or dimensions are on the same scale with no correlation.
 Examples of dependent: Z-score, whitening.
 Goal is to remove feature correlation and remove scale difference.
 ## Dependent costs
+For new inputs, we need to normalize those new inputs too!
+The mean and standard deviation/covariance must be calculated from the training set.
+Test set must be normalized by values coming from the training set!

+We can represent data as a histogram or using kernel density estimation.
 # Linear Algebra

 ## Inner product